 Beyond the marketing considerations, Cole was fascinated with the engineering possibilities of an all-new small car.
 Even while they were building tanks in Cleveland, Cole, Barr, and Hansen had spent their spare time brainstorming ideas for radical new cars.
 At the time, such talk had been only an intellectual exercise, but they now had the opportunity to explore those ideas more fully.

-In 1955, Cole asked Maurice Olley, Chevrolet’s director of research, to examine various powertrain configurations, including front-engine/rear-drive (FR), front-engine/front-wheel-drive (FF), and rear-engine/rear-drive (RR) layouts.
-The FR configuration was never seriously considered, mainly for packaging reasons; a conventional prop shaft and rear axle would have taken up too much space.
-Front-wheel drive was quickly discarded as well, in part because the very heavy steering of most contemporary FF cars was deemed unacceptable.
+In the mid-fifties, each GM division still handled much of its own research and development work.
+In 1955, Cole ordered Chevrolet R&D director Maurice Olley to compare the merits of various layouts and powertrain configurations, including front-engine/rear-drive (FR), front-engine/front-wheel-drive (FF), and rear-engine/rear-drive (RR).
+The FR configuration was abandoned early on, mainly for packaging reasons — a conventional prop shaft and rear axle would have taken up too much space.
+Front-wheel drive was quickly discarded as well, in part because the very heavy, often balky steering of most contemporary FF cars was deemed unacceptable.

-The rear-engine, rear-drive (RR) layout — used by Volkswagen, Renault, and Fiat, among others — offered packaging, weight, and traction advantages as well as the prospect of much easier steering.
-That dovetailed with Cole’s thinking.
-He had been interested in rear engines since at least 1941 and had even developed an experimental rear-engine Cadillac shortly after the war.
+The rear-engine, rear-drive (RR) layout, then used by Volkswagen, Renault, and Fiat, among others, offered packaging, weight, and traction advantages as well as the prospect of lighter steering.
+This was in keeping with Cole’s own thoughts on the matter; he had been interested in rear engines since at least 1941 and had even developed an experimental rear-engine Cadillac shortly after the war.

 With that decision, other parameters for the new car began to take shape.
-Cole’s team quickly decided that water cooling was impractical with an RR layout, which would require a new air-cooled engine.
-The rear-engine layout dictated the use of independent rear suspension while weight and space considerations called for monocoque construction, a real departure for Chevrolet.
+For example, the rear-engine layout dictated the use of independent rear suspension while weight and space considerations called for monocoque construction, a real departure for Chevrolet.
 Although GM’s European Vauxhall and Opel subsidiaries had adopted unitary construction in 1937, all of the corporation’s North American cars were body-on-frame.
 The upshot was that the new car would be truly all new — the closest Chevrolet had come to a clean sheet of paper since the ill-fated Cadet.

 DOWN UNDER AND TO THE REAR